 Plan: Identify the risks in your business and plan how to manage each risk.

 Do: Prioritise and control your risks.
-Consult with employee, and provide training and appropriate information.
+Consult with employees, and provide training and appropriate information.

 Check: Measure the impact of your management systems and continually assess risks.